 So, make sure that you use a simple and elegant invoice design.
 If you are using any accounting software, chances are, professional invoice templates might be inbuilt.

 Just upload your company logo and you are all set.

 4) Send Estimates/ Quotations

-Proposals also give your clients an idea about how much he will be paying to you in future.
+Proposals also give your clients an idea about how much they will be paying you in the future.

 5) No surprises

-So, whenever there is any change in the originally accepted terms, specially regarding pricing, inform your clients immediately and make them aware about the change in fees.
+So, whenever there is any change in the originally accepted terms, specially regarding pricing, inform your clients immediately and make them aware of the change in fees.

 Harish from Finkoi Financial Consultancy suggested this effective technique.
 Just before sending the actual invoice, he sends a short note to the client.
 It goes like this: